DevOps-Represent/DevOpsTesting101/2-2-DeployEC2Template.md

  - Put a simple Wordpress blog on it

 ## Creating your instance

+For this exercise, you will be accepting the defaults as presented.

 ### 1.A) Pre-requisite: you are already logged into your AWS account